 Most fresh fruits and vegetables are healthy and nutritious for tortoises.
 However, some vegetables are unhealthy or even toxic.
 So, you may want to know if cucumbers are good for tortoises.

-Feeding your tortoise cucumber keeps them hydrated and supplies the body with antioxidants.
+Feeding a tortoise cucumber keeps it hydrated and provides antioxidants.
 Also, cucumber is crunchy, allowing tortoises to wear down their beaks and prevent overgrowth.

 Cucumbers are long, green garden plants that belong to the Cucurbitaceae family.

 While cucumbers are widely regarded as vegetables, they’re fruits.
 That’s because they contain seeds and grow from the ovaries of flowering plants.